Kehrlann/spring-boot-testing/README.md

 - [ ] View everyone's items (? admin feature ?)
 - [ ] Invite someone else to view some items

+## Demo notes

+### SpringBootTest is expensive!

+- Run the tests a couple of time for a baseline in timing
+- Duplicate the main test class a few times, show that the timing doesn't change
+- Add profiles and see the timing explode

+### WebMvcTest

+- Show that injecting a service into the controller means you need to provide it.

 ## References:

 - Testing: https://docs.spring.io/spring-boot/docs/3.2.2/reference/html/features.html#features.testing